 This can be caused by the design of the ring, a rough area that is the result of normal wear and tear, or a ring that is not sized correctly.
 If the ring is too tight, it can cause irritation and the solution may simply be to size the ring up slightly.
 Likewise, if there is a rough spot on the ring, that can normally be smoothed out by a jeweler.
 Changes in diet can dramatically affect our finger sizes.
 So, if the ring has never caused irritation in the past, and suddenly it does, it’s possible that a change in diet (eating more salty foods for instance) has caused your finger to swell slightly.

 Some people are allergic to certain metals that are used in jewelry.
-This can show up as a rash or discoloration of the skin.
+This can show up as a rash or discoloration of the skin which can begin hours or even days after contact and may last for several weeks.
 Some people’s skin even turns black or green when they wear certain jewelry.

 One of the most common metal allergies is Nickel which is added to pure gold in many white gold alloys.
 The Nickel is what makes the gold white, but it can also cause an allergic reaction.
 Some people are allergic to silver and we have even known someone to be allergic to pure gold (yes, it’s possible).
 Determining the exact cause and solution of an allergic reaction is not as simple as it may seem.